How to avoid fraud - FAQs

 These, of course, are worst case scenarios.
 Many checks and ACH deposits that are legitimate occur daily.
 It’s always best to know the source of the money you receive.

-Anytime someone asks you to put money into your account and then give a portion of that money back, first ask yourself,
+If someone asks you to put money into your account and then give some back, first ask yourself,

 “Why am I the middle man?”